 Nurs103 Certified Nurse Assistant 4 hours

-The Course presents basic nursing assistant principals and skills with an emphasis on caring for clients in an adult care home.
+The course presents basic nursing assistant principles and skills with an emphasis on caring for clients in an adult care home.
 This course is designed to meet the curriculum requirements of the Kansas Department of Aging and Disability Services (KDADS).
 Satisfactory completion of the course entitles the student to take a competency exam to become certified in the state of Kansas.

 Nurs109 Test-taking Skills for Nurses 1 hour

 A self-directed study that assists beginning students to maximize testing success.
 Focuses on development of study techniques, test-taking skills, time management and critical thinking and reasoning as applied to decision making and problem solving.
 Includes opportunities to practice test-taking skills.

 Nurs110 Medical Terminology 2 hours

 A comprehensive, self-paced course designed for persons in the fields of allied health, nursing and business office technology.
 Provides a systematic learning experience with basic word structure, suffixes, prefixes and an overview of anatomy and physiology.
 Includes learning exercises/review questions regarding terminology related to surgical procedures and pathology, medical specialties, abbreviations, diagnostic and laboratory tests and vocabulary words.

 A self-directed study that explores signs and symptoms of fluid/electrolyte and acid-base balance and imbalance, including contributing processes of illness.
 Focuses on nursing care of clients experiencing imbalance in these areas.
 Prerequisites: BiSc 205 and Chem 101 or equivalent, Nurs 300 or consent of instructor.

 Nurs287 Nursing Cooperative Education 1 to 3 hours